 - Short Hills Provincial Park

 - Britton Forest Tract

 - Terra Cotta Conservation Area

 - The Alton Grange

 - The McMichael Canadian Art Collection and the Granger Greenway

 The Co-ordinated Land Use Planning Review

-This Review – on the Niagara Escarpment plan, the Oak Ridges Moraine Conservation plan, the Greenbelt, and the Growth Plan, and touching on 17 associated policy and regulatory initiatives – was launched with a consultation on series of key questions posted to the Environmental Registry in 2015.
-Following public meetings and a report from a panel of experts, the Government posted its suggested direction in 2016, with comments open until October 31.
+This Review – on the Niagara Escarpment plan, the Oak Ridges Moraine Conservation plan, the Greenbelt, and the Growth Plan, was launched in 2015 and has important ramifications for the headwaters of south-central Ontario.
+Following public meetings and a report from a panel of experts, the Government posted its suggested direction to the Environmental Registry in 2016, with comments open until October 31.
 Many of our regional partners in the creation of Headwater Hikes made submissions, and ours can be found here.